Cape Nome Mining District Discovery Sites

 Cape Nome Mining District Discovery Sites is a National Historic Landmark located in Nome, Alaska.
 It was named a National Historic Landmark in 1978.
 It is significant for its role in the history of gold mining in Alaska, in particular the Nome Gold Rush that began in 1899.

-It was the discovery of gold at several sites by the "Three Swedes" (Erik Lindblom, __, and ___) that set off the Nome Gold Rush.
+It was the discovery of gold at several sites by the "Three Swedes" (Erik Lindblom and two unidentified persons) that set off the Nome Gold Rush.

 Four sites are included within the NHL District: